 Healthy, Safe and Productive Lives

-This programme of work, the second prepared under the Health and Safety Authority’s Strategy 2016–2018, has been developed to contribute to our long-term vision of healthy, safe and productive lives.
+This programme of work, the third prepared under the Health and Safety Authority’s Strategy 2016–2018, has been developed to contribute to our long-term vision of healthy, safe and productive lives.

 Using nail products and other products several times every day can pose a risk to your health.
 This information leaflet has been developed to provide practical advice to those working in the nail industry.

 Farmers should be aware that some aspects of this physical work involve a risk of musculoskeletal injury, particularly back injury.

 In almost 6,000 workplace visits, HSA Inspectors found that 70% needed slip-resistant footwear.
 This information sheet will help you choose the most suitable slip-resistant footwear.